namikaze-40p/obsidian-bookmarks-caller/README.md

     1. Using hotkey. (**recommend**)
     1. Selecting `Bookmarks Caller: Open bookmarks caller` from the command palette.
 1. Select the bookmark you wish to open in one of the following ways.
-    1. Press the one-letter key displayed to the left of the tab name. (**recommend**)
+    1. Press the one-letter key displayed to the left of the item name. (**recommend**)
-    1. Move the cursor with arrow keys and select the tab.
+    1. Move the cursor with arrow keys and select the item.
-    1. Click on the tab name with the mouse cursor.
+    1. Click on the item name with the mouse cursor.
 1. If you want to open all of the bookmarks in the current folder, in one of the following ways.
     1. Using shortcut key. (**recommend**)
     1. Click "All" button.